The Blackbird: Plot

 Bertie and Fifi fall in love with each other and go to The Bishop to ask him to perform their marriage.
 In his disguise, Dan exposes Bertie's occupation to Fifi.
 The gentleman thief promises to reform and return his stolen goods, but Dan alerts the police, who raid Bertie's home.
 Dan shoots one of the policemen, expecting the crime to be pinned on Bertie, who is then hidden by The Bishop after Fifi pleads for his help.
 As The Bishop, Dan works to turn Bertie and Fifi against each other so that he can declare his own love to her, but one of The Blackbird's men tells the police who actually shot the officer.

 Polly has become aware that the police are coming to arrest The Blackbird and goes to warn Dan, but she finds him kissing Fifi, who leaves the room.
 Hoping to throw the police off his trail, Dan stages a "fight" between his two identities behind the closed door of The Bishop's room above the mission.
 When the door is opened suddenly, it strikes Dan, who is now dressed as The Bishop.
 He falls and breaks his back while in his contorted pose.
 The police enter and place The Bishop on his bed and leave to chase after the supposedly fugitive Blackbird.
 When Polly enters, Dan asks her to burn The Blackbird's clothing, which he had hidden in the corner, and she finally realizes that the two "brothers" are the same man.
 Dan's injuries, though, are severe and he soon dies, to be mourned in his "good" identity by the people he actually helped, while Bertie and Fifi are reunited, presumably to marry.

 Cast

 Reception

-The film received positive reviews, especially for Chaney's performance in his scenes transitioning from "The Blackbird" to the twisted body of "The Bishop," but it was judged as not being as good some of Chaney's previous films.
+The film received positive reviews, especially for Chaney's performance in his scenes transitioning from "The Blackbird" to the twisted body of "The Bishop," but it was judged as not being as good as some of Chaney's previous films.
 The film did earn a profit of $63,000, but that was the lowest return of any of Chaney's films for MGM.